 "The Royal Society encourages scientific investigation and the application of science, especially as may be relevant to the State of Queensland, and seeks to improve communication among scientists and the community."

 The Society takes an interest in all disciplines that adhere to scientific method, including biomedicine and social sciences such as sociology, the philosophy of knowledge and science education.
 However, the scope of the annual journal is more limited, given the availability nowadays of a wide range of alternative specialist journals for specific disciplines.
 See Guide to Authors on the Proceedings page.

 It all began here:

 Wadham College, Oxford University.
 This door led to the room reportedly used by a group of eminent scientists including Robert Boyle, Robert Hooke and scientist/architect Christopher Wren who met as the Oxford Philosophical Club in the 1650s and went on in 1660 to form the nucleus of the Royal Society of London.
 The Warden of this College became the first Secretary. (© Photo: Terry Loos).

 A Royal Society is active in each of the other Australian States, dating from colonial times.
-There is also a nascent corporate body, The Royal Societies of Australia, established to speak on behalf of all States, but at present the Royal Society of Queensland is independent.
+There is also a nascent corporate body, The Royal Societies of Australia, established to speak on behalf of all States, but leaving each Royal Society to be independent.